harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Installing an IDE
-- An Integrated Development Environment (IDE) is a piece of software designed to make it easy to develop, build, and debug your programs.
+- An <mark class="hltr-trippy">Integrated Development Environment (IDE)</mark> is a piece of software designed to make it easy to develop, build, and debug your programs.
 - A typical modern IDE will include:
 	- Some way to easily load and save your code files.
 	- A code editor that has programming-friendly features, such as line numbering, syntax highlighting and such.